orihikarna/qmk_ergodash_emacs_keymap/README.md

 so that they can be used in other keymaps.

+## Limitation

+If this module is used, Windows' ALT menu (single tappint of ALT) will be disabled.

 ## How to use emacs mode

-Because QMK is changing actively, this repository is not a fork of the entire qmk_firmware repository tree, but is expected to be cloned as a submodule under some specific keymap.
+Because QMK is changing actively, this repository is not a fork of the entire qmk_firmware repository, but is a submodule that is expected to be cloned under some specific keymap directory.

 For example:
 ```